mmomrk/mrge/README.md

 When 1.0 version is released I'll check if it is possible and worth the effort to integrate it into The Kernel.

-## TODO
+## Codebase TODO

 - Add handling of non-comparable input
 - Add rounding flag for soft-resetting
 - Add default setting of post not pre handling because security of the first bit.
 Or maybe not.
 Should be discussed with the professionals.
 Not an issue with statistics storage though

-## Further development
+## Scientific TODO

 - Make theoretical base on the topic of reversability
 - Investigate behaviour of the extractor for the purpose of manipulation in the long perspective
+- Calculate asymptote of fraction numbers growth as a function of input size
+- Calculate algorithm complexity
+- Second order extractor to track and fix input distribution drift

+## Applications TODO

 - Use it to track unnatural package activity in the local network.
 Sort of snort
 - Make a tool to squeeze the extractor into low-resource MC's by the input profile and provided specs or something
-- Second order extractor to track and fix input distribution drift
 - Server-side anti-bot

+## TODO that is unlikely to ever be TODONE

+- Finish theory and implement in code the randomness extraction by CHOFCH in the Fibonacci-base space

 ## Licence

 MIT.
-Can't stop Rock and Roll
+Can't stop Rock and Roll as soon as I feel comfortable.